Epic Records: 1980s–2010

 In February 2009, Sony Music Group chairman Rob Stringer appointed singer-songwriter Amanda Ghost as president of Epic.
 Ghost, who had successfully promoted James Blunt to Grammy Award-winning status, was an unconventional and controversial choice for president because she had no corporate executive experience.
 She was expected to reverse the trend of declining sales at Epic by promoting the label's newer and mid-tier artists such as Augustana.
 Stringer also merged Epic and Columbia to form the Columbia/Epic Label Group in 2009, with himself as acting chairman.
 Ghost scored hit records for the Fray, Modest Mouse, Matisyahu and Sean Kingston.
 However, she delayed the scheduled release of Shakira's album She Wolf by insisting that the album contain another song – "Give It Up to Me" featuring Lil Wayne and uncredited Timbaland.
 This delay probably caused She Wolf to perform less well in the market.
 Epic staff members described Ghost as "abrasive" and a "loose cannon".
 She was fired in October 2010, with Stringer apologizing for his mistake: "I owe the people at Epic..."

-2011–present
+2011–2023

 In July 2011, L.A.
 Reid became the CEO of Epic Records, signing artists such as TLC, Toni Braxton, Cher Lloyd, Avril Lavigne, Outkast, Future, Yo Gotti, Ciara, Meghan Trainor, DJ Khaled, and Travis Scott.
 Epic also signed the winners of The X Factor during the seasons that Reid appeared on the show.

+In February 2012, Epic Records signed experimental hip-hop/punk rap trio, Death Grips, under the recommendation of, then executive vice president of marketing, Angelica Cob-Baehler.
+They released their, arguably, most commercially successful album The Money Store (album) in April 2012.
+They were later dropped from the label following conflict due to cancelling a tour to work on their next album, No Love Deep Web, and releasing it for legal download on Peer-to-peer connection site, BitTorrent, to bypass Epic Records' desire to release it in 2013.